Postman-Student-Program/library-api-v2/README.md

 #### Run migrations

-`npm run db:dev:pristine` ran the latest migration when you initialize the database.
+When you initialized the database you ran `npm run db:dev:pristine`, which ran the latest migration.

 If you need to update migrations later:

 `npm run db:dev:latest`